 Jessie Reid: director and auctioneer;

-Jessie is a qualified licensed auctioneer who grew up surrounded by art and vintage and always buys second hand where possible.
-She has a background in entrepreneurship, acting and writing and has been listed amongst the top 100 bloggers by Kidspot magazine as well as writing for various online publications.
+Jessie is a qualified licensed auctioneer who grew up surrounded by art and vintage who always buys second hand where possible.
+She has a background in entrepreneurship, acting and writing and has been listed amongst the top 100 bloggers by Kidspot magazine, as well as writing for various online publications.
 Driven and creative she has been responsible for the online presence of several businesses including those she started and ran with JJ Reid, this has resulted in an excellent understanding of social media, promotions and a fairly comprehensive knowledge of Porsches!
-As long time small business owner who bought at auction frequently she has developed a unique understanding of the importance of an online presence, websites, social media and backend processes which is sorely lacking in many auction houses.
+As a long time small business owner who buys at auctions all over the place, she has developed a unique understanding of the importance of an online presence, websites, social media and backend processes which is sorely lacking in many auction houses.
 Focused on making the whole process of buying and selling at auction easier, more streamlined and enjoyable for everyone she also has a very good knowledge of ceramics, glassware, Art Deco and kitchenalia amongst many other obscure objects.
 An energetic entrepeneur, she has qualifications in broadcasting, telecommunications, land management and business and is loving bringing this energy and vision to life with innovations at Tullochs.